 One of the active ingredients in cloves is eugenol, a natural pain reliever that's also used in some over the counter pain rubs.
 Rubbing a tiny amount of clove oil on your gums may temporarily ease toothache pain until you can get to a dentist.
 However, too much undiluted clove oil may actually hurt your gums, so discuss this approach with your dentist before trying it at home.
 Cloves may also help relieve the pain associated with headaches and arthritic inflammation.

 Cloves are Used to Cleanse Parasites

-As complex as the subject of parasites is, all you need to cleanse your body of them is three simple herbs: Green Black Walnut Hull, Wormwood, and Fresh Cloves.
+As complex as the subject of parasites is, getting rid of a parasitic infection is actually pretty simple.
+To do so most effectively, you must cut out junk food, processed foods, and foods with added sugar, focus on eating a nutrient-dense whole foods diet, and supplement with anti-parasitic herbs.
+The three most notorious and effective parasite-killing herbs are Green Black Walnut Hull, Wormwood, and Fresh Cloves.
+These three herbs are considered the most potent parasite killing herbs by most functional medicine practitioners.
 These herbs have strong anthelmintic properties, meaning they are wonderful at expelling parasitic worms from the body.
 Together, these three herbs make up what is traditionally known as “wormwood complex,” and are the ingredients that make up our Zuma Nutrition Parasite Detox Formula.